 Number of Credits

 Satisfactory academic performance in appropriate courses (see Grades below) normally results in an award of 15-16 Washington University units of credit per semester.
 You must take between 12 and 18 Washington University credits during a semester abroad.
 Most programs cap the number of credits you can transfer back at 16.
 Students must take at least half of their courses in business, and some programs may require more than half.
 Up to 6 Washington University credits may be awarded for a summer program (4-6 is typical).
-Students may participate in more than one student abroad program; however, no more than a total of 33 units will be awarded through study abroad and limitations on the number of major courses as mentioned below still applies.
+Students may participate in more than one student abroad program; however, no more than a total of 33 units will be awarded through study abroad and limitations on the number of major courses as mentioned below still apply.
 You are expected to maintain enrollment in the number and type of courses required by Olin even if local requirements are lower.
 Internship programs require a set curriculum and number of credits; therefore students do not have the option to withdraw from classes or take below the set curriculum within the internship programs.

 Earning Business Credit Abroad